Ghislaine Maxwell loses bid to keep deposition excerpt secret | Law-Order

 Ghislaine Maxwell loses bid to keep deposition excerpt secret

-"There is no reason not to unseal this portion of testimony," Preska wrote.
+"There is no reason not to unseal this portion of testimony," the Manhattan-based judge wrote.
 "While the court acknowledges Ms. Maxwell's interest in a fair criminal trial, Ms. Maxwell can argue all her points to the presiding judge in her criminal trial, as she has already."
 Lawyers for Maxwell did not immediately respond to requests for comment.

+Preska had previously released large portions of the July 22, 2016 deposition, which came from a now-settled civil defamation lawsuit against Maxwell by Virginia Giuffre, one of dozens of women who have accused Epstein of sexual misconduct.
+Maxwell, 59, has pleaded not guilty to a six-count indictment claiming she helped Epstein recruit three teenage girls for sex from 1994 to 1997, and then lied about it.

+She has said the 20 lines of testimony was the basis of one of the perjury charges.
+That charge covered Maxwell's denials to ever giving Epstein or anyone else a massage, knowing whether Epstein possessed sex toys and knowing whether Epstein had sex in the 1990s and 2000s with anyone other than herself and two other women.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)